zenthicmc/ci-blog/README.md

 </ul>

 # Installation
-- Configure `.env` with your database, appname, baseurl details<br>
+- Configure `.env` with your database, appname & baseurl details<br>
 - Migrate all tables<br>
 `php spark migrate`<br>
 - Seed all dummy datas to the tables<br>